nondeterministic/test/README.md

     ./node_modules/.bin/mocha test/index.js --reporter spec

-If all goes well, the result should be similar to this
+`test/index.js` is the main test suite that organises all the individual test cases.
+After running it, and if all goes well, the result should look somewhat similar to this:

 ![Test output](doc/test2.png)